 Pressing the [STOP] key lights up the [STOP] lamp beside the key.
+Trigger input will be prohibited.

-The measuring voltage output will become 0V and trigger input will be prohibited in a [STOP] state.
+When the dedicated power supply unit PSU-8541 is connected, the measuring voltage output will become "0V" in a [STOP] condition.

 The circuit between the "OUTPUT" terminal and "INPUT" terminal will become a discharge state (discharge state with a current limiter connected).
-The state of the "CHARGE" terminal will also become the same state.